jnanjekye/CFPs/pycon2.md

 ## Description

-Machine learning in python involves creating and training models on a dataset .
+Machine learning involves creating and training models on a dataset .
 These models are eventually deployed to production to serve different user needs and requests.
 Using python, deep learning pipelines implemented with tensorflow can be deployed to a single server depending on complexity and the model but deploying them to a kubernetes cluster gives us more benefits and results.

 This talk shall cover details with a demo on how to implement and deploy a python deep learning pipeline on kubernetes using tensor flow an open source deep learning infrastructure.At the end of this talk, you will understand how to use kubernetes